JoeySoprano420/Alphatron-Language/README.md

 ## Support

-For support, feedback, or questions, please contact us at support@alphatron-lang.com or open an issue in this repository.
+For support, feedback, or questions, please contact reach out through our issues section.

 ---